 NOTE: As of 2017, our primary annual fundraiser will be conducted by organizers of the Sandy Hook 5K.
 For more information on this respectful tribute, click here: https://runsignup.com/Race/Donate/CT/Newtown/SandyHook5k

 Newtown Memorial Fund Board Members:

-My name is Brian Mauriello, and I established the Newtown Memorial Fund on December 14, 2012.
-I’m a near-lifetime resident of Newtown.
-My family moved from upstate New York to the Sandy Hook area of Newtown, Connecticut in 1984, where I attended Middle Gate Elementary School in the Botsford borough of Newtown.
-I graduated from Newtown High School with many friends from my elementary school as well as Sandy Hook Elementary, Head O’ Meadow, and Hawley elementary schools here in our great town.
-In my early professional career after college, I worked in the Midwest and California, but in 1999 I moved back to Connecticut and eventually moved back to Newtown in 2005, where I now reside.
+We established the Newtown Memorial Fund on the afternoon of December 14th, 2012.
+As a near-lifetime resident of Newtown and parent of a first grader that day, it was something that I felt I absolutely had to immerse myself in.
+My family moved to the Sandy Hook area of Newtown, Connecticut in 1984, where I attended Middle Gate Elementary School in Newtown.
+I graduated from Newtown High School with friends from all four elementary schools here in our great town.
+I eventually moved back to Newtown in 2005, where I now reside.

-My 6-year-old attends school here in Newtown at a different elementary school than where the attack occurred, so he was obviously spared during the terrible and horrific event that Friday morning.
-For that I am forever grateful and, therefore, forever dedicated to ensuring our community has a proper fund for the memory of those who did perish, and for all those affected by this tragedy.
+My child is a member of the class of 2024, and attends school here in Newtown at a different elementary school than where the attack occurred.
+I decided to help our community have a proper fund for the proper memorialization of those who did perish, and to support and help strengthen all of those affected by this tragedy.